 The U.S. Department of Education has ruled that reasonable expenses related to medical residency applications and interviews can be considered "educational expenses" and therefore funded with financial aid.
 This ruling allows the financial aid office to award federal funds specifically for residency application and/or interview costs.

-Final-year medical students may request initial federal funds up to $3,000 by completing the Funding Request for Residency Application Expenses [PDF] (download to use filable forms on the PDF) form and submitting the form to the financial aid office for review.
-Depending on the student's remaining aid eligibility, funding could be in the form of additional Direct Loan borrowing, but could also include a Direct Graduate Plus Loan.
-At the conclusion of the student's interviews, he/she may request an additional $3,000 (for a total of $6,000) by providing a second request form along with documentation of ALL expenses incurred.
+Final-year medical students may request loan funds by completing the Funding Request for Residency Application Expenses form and submitting receipts to the financial aid office for review.
+Depending on the individual student's aid eligibility, funding may be in the form of additional Federal Direct Loan and/or an institutional loan.
+For some students, additional Direct Loan may mean Federal Direct Graduate PLUS Loan which will require credit approval.

-Students who need to borrow funds in excess of $6,000 will need to pursue a private loan to cover those costs.
+Students may also request a private loan to cover those costs.
 Some private lenders have developed loan programs specifically for final-year medical students who incur residency application, interview, and relocation expenses.
 Private loans may require certification by the financial aid office (most do not), and tend to be more expensive than federally-guaranteed loans.
 For a comparison of residency loans from UC Office of the President's preferred lenders, click here.
 On the drop-down list, choose "Residency" loan (not health profession).
 The selection of a private lender is entirely up to the borrower.

 Both the Grad Plus and private loans require a credit review and loans will be approved for those who are deemed credit-worthy.
 If the loan application is denied, the student may appeal the lender's decision by addressing all derogatory issues appearing on the credit record.
 (The student may also want to appeal based on her/his future earnings potential.)
 Another alternative would be to ask someone with good credit to endorse (cosign) the loan--perhaps a parent or relative.